-Use the screen menu in the left pane to add a new screen, navigate to another screen, sort screens by drag and drop, access screen properties, duplicate screens, delete a screen.
+Use the screen menu in the left pane to add a new screen, navigate to another screen, sort screens by drag and drop, duplicate screens, or delete a screen.
 Selecting a screen will open its Properties and Interactions in the Inspector.

 Duplicating a screen can be very useful when you need to produce similar screens.
 This functionality not only creates an exact copy of the screen and UI items but also re-creates and re-maps all actions of the duplicated screen to the new screen, as new actions with corrected item mappings.

 Screen interactions can be set related to orientation, screen, and key events.
 Screen events include orientation change, screen before show/hide, screen show/hide.

 Most devices support screen orientation changes.
 Devices may have portrait or landscape orientation.
 Proto.io allows you to create prototypes that support orientation changes and present your prototype in both orientations.